The Delaware

 Applicants are encouraged to contact their payment source provider to answer questions specific to the applicant’s situation.

-The Delaware Veterans Home does not bill Veterans who are 70% or more disabled determined by the Veterans Affairs.
+The Delaware Veterans Home does not bill Veterans who are 70% or more disabled, as determined by the Department of Veterans Affairs.

 Applicants are encouraged to contact Medicare concerning any questions pertaining to costs or coverage.